Greek Street bridge replacement

 You can find information about diversionary routes below.

-From 2 – 23 August, the railway will be closed through Stockport.
+Between 2 August and the morning of 23 August, the railway will be closed through Stockport.
 During this time, we will remove the old bridge and install the new one.

 There will be more railway work required in October and over Christmas 2025.